La Crosse, Kansas – Barbed Wire Capitol of the World

 Several buildings were erected in 1877, including the first school, a church known as The La Crosse Meeting of The Society of Friends (later the United Brethren Church).
 The first general store was Joseph & Parker.
 E.F.
 Brown became the first postmaster on April 23, 1877, and other early settlers included P.C.
 Dixon, S. W. Taylor, O. C. Prescott, and M. Burge.

 The first La Crosse school was erected in 1877.
-The earliest churches in La Crosse were the United Brethren Church, first known as, established in 1877; The Christian Church, established in 1887; and The Methodist Church.
+The earliest churches in La Crosse were the United Brethren Church, established in 1877; The Christian Church, established in 1887; and The Methodist Church.
 In the spring of the same year, the Walnut Valley Standard newspaper moved from Rush Center, published by W.P.
 Tomlinson.
 Another newspaper called the Rush County Progress also moved to La Crosse in the Fall of 1878.
-Later the La Crosse Chieftain was established by Taylor & Goodwin, beginning on January 1, 1881.
+Later, the La Crosse Chieftain was established by Taylor & Goodwin, beginning on January 1, 1881.

 One of the county’s only towns to grow through the 20th century, La Crosse now supports a population of almost 1,300 people.
 It celebrates its heritage at four museums.

-The Post Rock Museum is housed in a native stone building originally built by homesteader Dan Haley southwest of Nekoma in 1883.
+The Post Rock Museum is housed in a native stone building built by homesteader Dan Haley southwest of Nekoma in 1883.
 The house was moved to its current location in 1963 to preserve the Kansas pioneers’ ingenuity and perseverance.
 The museum includes an authentic stone quarry re-creation illustrating the methods used to cut posts for fencing and tools and items depicting the history of the post-rock unique to this region.
 The museum is located at 202 West 1st Street.

-The Rush County Historical Museum is housed in the former Timken, Kansas Santa Fe Depot.
+The Rush County Historical Museum is housed in the former Timken, Kansas, Santa Fe Depot.
 The building was constructed in 1887 by the Atchison, Topeka, and Santa Fe Railroad to serve this small community in southeast Rush County.
 When the building was threatened with demolition, the historical society moved it to La Crosse.
 The museum tells the story of the history of the people who settled in Rush County and houses a large collection of photographs, albums, scrapbooks, memorabilia, clothing, tools, and equipment used by early pioneers.
 The museum is located at 200 W. First Street.

-The Nekoma Bank Museum, situated in a 1916 original bank building once situated in nearby Nekoma, has been fully restored and serves as a rural banking museum.
-It is located at 202 West First Street.
+The Nekoma Bank Museum, located at 202 West First Street, is in a 1916 original bank building that was once in nearby Nekoma.
+It has been fully restored and serves as a rural banking museum.

 The La Crosse Museums are open seasonally between May and September but can be seen by appointment at other times throughout the year.